SergiusTheBest/plog/README.md

 There are 5 functional parts:

-- `Logger` is the main object
+- `Logger` - is the main object
-- `Record` keeps log message data
+- `Record` - keeps log message data
-- `Appender` is a log data destination
+- `Appender` - is a log data destination
-- `Formatter` formats log data into its string represantation
+- `Formatter` - formats log data into its string represantation
-- `Converter` converts formatter output into raw buffer (`std::string`)
+- `Converter` - converts formatter output into the raw buffer

 The log data flow is shown below: